Monarchs Found the Park Milkweed!

 Monarchs Need Milkweed & Nectar

 Monarchs require milkweed to reproduce—it is the only plant they will lay their eggs on, and that their caterpillars will eat.
 (Adult Monarchs also require other nectar flowers throughout their lifespan.)
-Milkweed and other native nectar flowers were once common in the Willamette Valley, but now are rare as nearly all the native prairie has been plowed and paved to make way for farms and gardens, housing, and roadways.
+Milkweed and other native nectar flowers were once common in the Willamette Valley, but now are rare as nearly all the native prairie has been plowed and paved to make way for farms and gardens, housing, and roads.

 Bringing Back Milkweed—and Monarchs?